Sohail-Rasul/Stock-Price-Data-Analysis/README.md

 ## A Note on Process

-Code in this project was developed with AI assistance (Claude).
+Code in this project was developed with AI assistance.
 The concepts, analysis framework, and explanations are my own, built by working through each indicator, understanding the maths behind it, and learning how to read and interpret the outputs.